daveydee33/websockets-online-check/README.md

 ## TODO

-- Keep updating on Client Side
+- Keep updating on Client Side (Timeout?)
-- Send/Receive using JSON
 - Implement Secure - WSS and HTTPS
 - Display Time to Server, Time to Client, and Total